 Data analytics is disrupting how retailers market their stores, while also changing how business is conducted for the consumer brands that line their shelves.
 While retailers and brands have been analysing data for years, the reams of consumer information generated in the era of online shopping, coupled with the rise of technology solutions, is upending the way stores and their suppliers evaluate how to sell, what is and isn’t selling, and why.

-Drones zooming through the skies to deliver us packages that we haven’t even ordered yet is admittedly a slightly clichéd vision of how technology, Big Data and analytics will impact the retail landscape, but I believe it to be an accurate one.
+Drones zooming through the skies to deliver us packages that we haven’t even ordered yet is admittedly a slightly clichéd vision of how technology, Data & Analytics will impact the retail landscape, but I believe it to be an accurate one.
 The way we buy and sell is evolving rapidly.
 Both online and offline, retailers which are embracing a data driven strategy to understand their customers, match them to products and willingly part them from their cash are reaping dividends.

 Today, retailers are constantly finding innovative ways to draw insights from the ever-increasing volumes of structured and unstructured information available on their customers’ behaviour.

-The Growing Importance of Big Data in Retail
+The Growing Importance of Data & Analytics in Retail

 According to Dan Berthiaume, Senior Editor of Chain Store Age, the future can only see retailers turning more attention to data analytics.